leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 {{< figure src="/images/holidayhack-20/broken_tag_generator_error.png" title="broken tag generator text file upload error" >}}

 The error displayed reveals a local path of a `.rb` file (so I guessed this was a Ruby web app), and what I am guessing is a temporary directory for processing uploads.
 Next, I uploaded a legitimate image which I figured the web app would allow.
-I opened the browser console to see what web traffic was generated with the upload, which revealed that an accepted image would be loaded from an image specific endpoint.
+I opened the browser console to see what web traffic was generated with the upload, which revealed that an accepted image would be accessible from an image specific endpoint.

 {{< figure src="/images/holidayhack-20/broken_tag_generator_upload.png" title="broken tag generator upload web traffic" >}}